Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-1.md

 1. Click the `Tenant Root Group` management group (Note, it is possible someone changed the name of your root management group, select the one at the very top of the hierarchy if that is the case)
 1. Click `Access control (IAM)` in the left navigation.
 1. Click `+ Add` and choose `Add role assignment`.
-1. Remain on the `Job function roles` tab.
+1. Choose the `Privileged administrator roles` tab.
-1. Search for `Management Group Contributor` and click the row to highlight that role.
+1. Click `Owner` to highlight the row and then click `Next`.
 1. Click `Next`.
 1. Leave the `User, group or service principal` option checked.
 1. Click `+ Select Members` and search for your SPN in the search box on the right.